 “Automation is the key to handling speed and volume with the least amount of errors,” Styles says.
 Automation also helps you reduce human error, improve service levels and prevent friction.

 “It’s also something you can monetize.
-For example, you can promote the fact that you can reduce misconfigurations by a certain percent.
+For example, you can promote the fact that you can reduce misconfigurations by a certain percentage.
 So automation can definitely benefit MSPs who want to capitalize on it,” says Styles.

 Your Clients Need More Than a Band-Aid Solution

 At the close of 2019, no one could have anticipated that the economy would shut down just a few months later due to a pandemic or that so many people would suddenly need to work from home.
 But you shouldn’t consider the solutions you’re providing to make that possible as a temporary fix.
 Instead, you may be laying the foundation for their new model.

-Weeks of remote work proved that it is possible to connect through video conferencing, access common applications and files.
-Moreover, remote work can be more comfortable for employees—and less expensive for businesses.
+Weeks of remote work proved that it’s possible to connect through video conferencing and access common applications and files.
+Moreover, remote work can be more comfortable for employees — and less expensive for businesses.
 In April 2020, Gartner revealed a CFO survey that found 74 percent intend to make at least 5 percent of positions permanently remote, and about one-fourth plan to transition 20 percent of their workforces to remote positions.